rlwhitcomb/utilities/README.md

 - InitializationTask is all wrong -- need a better paradigm, using existing Java mechanisms (see Issue #8)
 - Make InitializationTask and QueuedThread work seamlessly with "synchronized"
-- Convert D.C to Java (include supporting code).
+- Finish converting D.C to Java (include supporting code).
-- Get "pivot" builds working, including Javadoc, packaging, etc.
-- New Java-based "tail", "head", and other Linux utilities missing on Windows.
+- New Java-based "tail", "uniq", and other Linux utilities missing on Windows.
-- Use new color coding to spruce up all help and error messages; add -color and -nocolor flags everywhere
+- Finish -color and -nocolor flags everywhere
+- Implement color coding in Calc GUI.
 - Maybe find a way in Options to add "standard" flags (like "-color" above)
 - Completely new paradigm for Options, similar to Apache commons-cli, including support for printing help text from the options list.
 - UUID program: generate random, generate from text, separate into parts, maybe more.
 - Lots of unit tests.
 - Consider a standard method to read .properties files (take the code from "readVersionProperties" in Environment and make it general somewhere else?)
-- Completely update JavaPreProc to use an Antlr expression grammar to process the directives.
+- Finish update of JavaPreProc to use the Antlr expression grammar for directives.
 - Add a Spanish translation for all the current resources (and ongoing for new resource files).
+- Finish WordFind GUI, including the input filtering or else do "editing" with a bunch of separate fields.

 Also see "issues" at https://github.com/rlwhitcomb/utilities/issues